Why we recognise what feels true - Coherence and meaning in design

 What holds it together

-A defining centre that determines what belongs, and what does not.
+Coherence depends on something beneath the surface.
+A defining centre that shapes what belongs, and what does not.

-Without this, meaning becomes unstable.
+Without it, meaning becomes unstable.

-With it, meaning becomes legible.
+With it, meaning becomes easier to recognise.

 Beyond surface

+This is not primarily about aesthetics, style, or trend.
 It is about whether something can be understood as itself.

 That depends on consistency beneath expression.